WestHealth/scipy_proceedings/papers/giancarlo_perrone/pyvis.rst

    'barnesHut': <pyvis.physics.Physics.barnesHut
    object at 0x7f99e6de3710>}

-| In order to avoid the situation of "guessing" desired parameter values to obtain an optimal physics configuration for your network, VisJS offers a useful interaction for experimenting with theses values.
+| In order to avoid the scenario of "guessing" parameter values for an optimal network physics configuration, VisJS offers a useful interaction for experimenting with theses values.
-| These interactions can be enabled via Pyvis:
+| These interactions are enabled via Pyvis:

 .. code-block:: python